LOKI: Large-scale Data Reconstruction Attack against Federated Learning through Model Manipulation

-\textbf{Linear layer leakage attacks}.
-This is a sub-class of analytic attacks.
-Leaking the input to a linear layer through the weight and bias gradients was discussed in~\cite{phong2017privacy,fan2020rethinking}.
-When only a single image activates a neuron in a fully connected layer, the input to that layer can be directly computed using the resulting gradients of the neuron.
+Linear layer leakage attacks are a sub-class of analytic attacks that modify FC layers to leak inputs.
+Using the weight and bias gradients of an FC layer to leak inputs was discussed in~\cite{phong2017privacy,fan2020rethinking}.
+When only a single image activates a neuron in a fully connected layer, the input to that layer can be directly computed using the resulting gradients as

 where $i$ is the activated neuron, $x^i$ is the input that activates neuron $i$, and $\frac{\delta L}{\delta W^i}$, $\frac{\delta L}{\delta B^i}$ are the weight gradient and bias gradient of the neuron respectively.
-This idea forms the basis for several reconstruction attacks~\cite{pasquini2021eluding,fowl2022robbing}.
-Figure~\ref{fig:linear-leak-method} shows the process of leaking images through the layer.
+This idea forms the basis for several reconstruction attacks~\cite{boenisch2021curious,fowl2022robbing}.
+Figure~\ref{fig:linear-leak-method} shows the basic process of leaking images through an FC layer.

-When the fully-connected layer is placed at the start of a network, the data reconstructed from the the layer would then be the input data.
-This reconstruction is also exact, as opposed to the optimization approaches which function more as estimations.
-However, inputs are only reconstructed exactly when only a single data sample activates that neuron.
+When the fully-connected layer is placed at the start of a network, the data reconstructed from the the layer would be the input data.
+This reconstruction is exact, as opposed to the optimization approaches which function as estimations.
+However, inputs are only reconstructed exactly when a single data sample activates that neuron.
 If more than one input activates the neuron, the weight and bias gradients of these inputs will contribute to the batch gradient.
 When the gradient division of Equation~\ref{eq:1} is done to retrieve the input, the resulting reconstruction would be a combination of all contributing images, a case of failed attack.